twisted/towncrier/CONTRIBUTING.rst

   - Manually update the NEWS.rst by removing the `.rcN` version and update the release date.

+  - Disable the actual check for `tox -e check-newsfragment` so  that you will have a green test run.

   - Commit and push the changes to trigger the CI tests and make sure all are green.

   - Tag as ``19.9.0`` and push the tag to the primary repository.